GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 In order for this interface to be as flexible as possible we have generalized the notion of input and output.
-Data that already reside in an application’s memory may serve as input to a *GMT* function.
+Data that already reside in an application's memory may serve as input to a *GMT* function.
 Other sources of input may be file pointers and file descriptors (as well as the already-supported mechanism for passing file names).
-For standard data table i/o, the *GMT* API takes care of the task of assembling any combination of files, pointers, and memory locations into *a single virtual data set* from which the *GMT*\ function may read (a) all records at once into memory, or (b) read one record at a time.
+For standard data table i/o, the *GMT* API takes care of the task of assembling any combination of files, pointers, and memory locations into *a single virtual data set* from which the *GMT* function may read (a) all records at once into memory, or (b) read one record at a time.
 Likewise, *GMT* functions may write their output to a virtual destination, which might be a memory location in the user’s application, a file pointer or descriptor, or an output file.
 The *GMT* functions are unaware of these details and simply read from a “source” and write to a “destination”.

 Our audience
 ------------

 Here, we document the new functions in the *GMT* API library for application developers who wish to call these functions from their own custom programs.
 At this point, only the new high-level *GMT* API is fully documented and intended for public use.
 The structure and documentation of the under-lying lower-level *GMT* library is not finalized.
 Developers using these functions may risk disruption to their programs due to changes we may make in the library in support of the *GMT* API.
 However, developers who wish to make supplemental packages to be distributed as part of *GMT* will (other than talk to us) probably want to access the entire low-level *GMT* library as well.
 It is unlikely that the low-level library will ever be fully documented.

 Definitions